PeterPerhac/fractal-paint/README.md

 A/Z | add/remove points to the master polygon
 S/X | more/fewer dots will be painted each redraw
-Space | do / don't redraw the whole canvas on each refresh R | restrict choice of next point (dot will not attempt to go towards the same point twice in a row) H | change the hue of the dots' colour
+Space | do / don't redraw the whole canvas on each refresh C | toggle a point in the centre of the polygon
+R | restrict choice of next point (dot will not attempt to go towards the same point twice in a row) H | change the hue of the dots' colour
 Q | quit